OhDangBro/ReadMeGenerator/READMEtemplate.md

 ## Description
-This project generates a read me for future projects.
+This project generates a read me through user input.
 ## Installation:
 N/A
 ### Usage: